youngboy/engine-docs/source/schema-history.md

 <h3 id="publish-on-master">Publish on Master</h3>

 In order to keep your schema up to date, it is good practice to run the `apollo schema:publish` command when you deploy your schema.
-This can be done by setting your CI to run publish on any merge into master.
+This can be done by setting your CI to run `apollo schema:publish` automatically on the `master` branch.

 Below is a sample configuration for validation and publishing using CircleCI: